Platform Usage Contract

 1.2. regarding Users:

-a. to register and administer further Company Users on the PRISMA Platform, including the management of their respective rights, assignments, and authorization for their participation in transactions on the PRISMA Platform;
+a. to register and administer further Users on the PRISMA Platform, including the management of their respective rights, assignments, and authorization for their participation in transactions on the PRISMA Platform;

 b.
 Manage Users in the Prisma Platform, which includes:

-registering new Users;
+• registering new Users;

-sending the PUC to the Users for their individual acceptance,
+• sending the PUC to the Users for their individual acceptance,

-uploading Users’ Information at registration,
+• uploading Users’ information at registration,

-deactivating assignments, and
+• deactivating assignments,

-deactivating Users
+• deactivating Users

-adding User Administrators, thereby entitling them to the same rights as mentioned for the Initial User Administrator.
+• adding User Administrators, thereby entitling them to the same rights as mentioned for the Initial User Administrator.

 1.3. regarding the PRISMA Platform:

-2.2. the commercial registry extract (and/or any other legally valid document proving company’s incorporation, existence, and legal representation), issued no later than three months before uploading, to prove the legitimacy of the submitted PoA.
-PRISMA will review the document uploaded by the User Administrator and upon that will or will not recognize their legal capacity and inform the User Administrator without undue delay.
-PRISMA preserves the right to request the originals of the submitted documents.
+2.2. the commercial registry extract (and/or any other legally valid document proving company’s incorporation, legal existence and representation), issued no later than three months before uploading, to prove the legitimacy of the submitted PoA.

 Article 8: Appointment of the User(s)

-1. The Users are natural persons granted authority by a User Administrator(s) to participate in transactions on the PRISMA Capacity Platform.
+1. The Users are natural persons granted authority by a User Administrator(s) to participate in transactions on the PRISMA Platform.

 2. The User(s) receive their Token Devices and temporary passwords to access the PRISMA Platform only after prior acceptance of this PUC.

-Article 9: Conduct on the PRISMA Capacity Platform
+Article 12: Conduct on the PRISMA Platform

 1. The Customer and the respective User Administrators and Users shall behave in a prudent and reasonable manner, which means to fulfil, in particular, the following obligations: